 Favorite Movie Director: Stanley Kubrick/Christopher Nolan

-After graduating from Dog Obedience school, Buster joined the Kirby Productions team and quickly became a favorite of all our clients who stop by the studio.
-A lover of cardboard boxes, tennis balls, and anything flavored with chicken, Buster never stops working hard to make sure we all stay in good spirits, even if he’s just laying in that one sliver of the sun shining in the window all day.
+After graduating from Dog Obedience school, Buster joined the Kirby Productions team and quickly became a favorite of all our clients who stopped by the studio.
+A lover of cardboard boxes, tennis balls, and anything flavored with chicken, Buster never stopped working hard to make sure we all stayed in good spirits, even if he was just lying in that one sliver of the sun shining in the window all day.

-FUN FACT: Buster can balance up to ten dog treats on his nose without dropping them.
+FUN FACT: Buster could balance up to ten dog treats on his nose without dropping them.

 Favorite Movie Director: Mel Brooks